rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-5-definition-A*-D*.md

 <!-- ======================================================================= -->
 ## remarks - in general

-Note that any ancestor set has more elements than any of its descendant sets.
+Recall that any ancestor set has more elements than any of its descendant sets.
 Likewise, any descendant set has fewer elements than any of its ancestor sets.

 * `(#a > #s)` is true for all `(a in A(s))`